<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Process mapping

-A tool to visually demonstrate the steps and decisions in a process in the aim of giving a clear understanding of the process.
+A tool to visually demonstrate the steps and decisions in a process to understand the process clearly.

 Project charter